 Microsoft Excel is, without a doubt, one of the most powerful computer programs available.
 By utilizing Excel’s tools and functions, we can carry out an infinite number of actions on a particular dataset.
 Adding floating comments in the appropriate cells of an Excel spreadsheet is a specific need for us.
 This post will explore several straightforward approaches to embedding floating comments in Excel.
 As a result, you must go through these 3 simple methods to add a Floating Comment in Excel.

 For the sake of providing an example, let’s investigate a sample dataset.
-In the dataset that follows, for instance, four columns are labeled Product, Availability, Sales Rep, and Total Sales.
+In the dataset that follows, for instance, four columns are labeled Product, Availability, Sales Rep, and Total Sale.
 We will demonstrate floating comments in various cells by utilizing all the 3 methods.
 In addition, I have yet to mention that to write this essay; I have been operating with the most recent version of Microsoft Excel 365.
 You can select any other edition that meets your requirements most suitably.

 1. Utilize Review Tab to Insert Floating Comment in Excel